RamenVentures/Operating-Manual/README.md

 ### [Ali Zahid](http://www.twitter.com/alizhd), Associate

 Ali is a Y-Combinator graduate.
 He founded Vanhawks and made the world's first smart carbon fibre bike.
 Ali helps us discover great founders.

+## Why We Exist

+### Our Philosophy
+> “Technology is not only the thing that moves the human race forward, but it’s the only thing that ever has.
+Without technology, we’re just monkeys playing in the dirt.”
+> - Naval Ravikant

+### Our Mission
+To find and invest in 100 early-stage software companies that will create a world of abundance.

+### Our Strategy
+Startups that go after the hardest problems in the biggest markets are the ones that change the world.
+But Canada has a funding gap.
+Truly ambitious companies look incredibly risky at the start.
+Canada needs more angels, especially those who have helped build world-class companies, to suspend disbelief and help these companies when they are just starting.
+We will.

 ## Our Investment Thesis
 Every startup is made up of three components: Market, Team, and Product.